 A great way to do it (which has actually worked for me) is to ask a question to fellow bloggers on Twitter about the blog post you are planning to write.
 Say you are planning to write about depression (which is, by the way, a high volume –high competition keyword), ask them to give tips about combating depression.
 Once some of the bloggers have responded to your query, ask them if you can feature them and use their response in your blog post.
 They will gladly allow that and once you have done that share your blog post in a tweet mentioning the featured bloggers.

 Most of the bloggers are likely to share your blog post on all their platforms, and this will give you free promotion and better domain authority.

 However, in doing so, you should pick bloggers who are active on social media and have a good following.
 Collaborating with someone with a little domain authority will not help your blogging goals much.

 You need to be careful when agreeing to collaborate with fellow bloggers and especially agreeing for creating a high-quality guest post.
 You are generating backlinks that will increase your domain authority and direct traffic to your website.
 But if your blogging friend does not have a good domain authority themselves or very little traffic on their site, collaborating with them will not help you much.
 It will be much better if you spend that time and effort on your own website.

 I am sure if you consistently try all the above-given tips for six months to a year you are sure to get some great results.
 There is another post I have written with additional detail on how you can give a crazy boost to your blog, do check it out.
-If there is anything else you want to ask me, feel free to contact me at my Twitter, I will respond to you within 12 hours, promise.
+If there is anything else you want to ask me, feel free to contact me on my Twitter, I will respond to you within 12 hours, promise.
 Good Luck!